sophiawisdom/tweaks/README.md

 # Technical description

-The main interface between the host and target processes can be found in the [Process class](injector_lib/Process.m).
-The Process class contains a number of methods that communicate to the target process and call one of the functions defined in [objc_runtime_getters.h](injected_library/objc_runtime_getters.h).
+The main interface between the host and target processes can be found in the [TWEProcess class](injector_lib/TWEProcess.m).
+The TWEProcess class contains a number of methods that communicate to the target process and call one of the functions defined in [objc_runtime_getters.h](injected_library/objc_runtime_getters.h).

 Currently, the main interface to talk to use the functions defined in the Process class is a simple CLI defined [here](daemon.m#L80).
 Eventually, there will be a UI that uses the Process class as its backend.